 This has been an important source of demand.
 According to the National Association of Realtors, Chinese buyers represent the largest or second largest group of buyers in 46 states.

 Heading into the spring selling season, this could temper demand.
 There will be less wealth.
-This could cause potential Chinese buyers to hold off on investment properties, a major factor in boosting demand.
+This could cause potential Chinese buyers to hold off on investment properties, a significant factor in boosting demand.
 Many also seek a second residence here, with New York a popular destination.
 Roughly half of Chinese real estate purchases were spent in New York, California, and Washington.

 We do not think demand from foreigners will evaporate.
 It may merely be tempered.
-Moreover, wealthy buyers from China may be relatively immune to slower economic growth or decide that real estate in the United States, and New York City in particular, may still represent an attractive investment opportunity, particularly in light of their slowing economy.
+Moreover, wealthy buyers from China may be relatively immune to slower economic growth or decide that real estate in the United States, and New York City, in particular, may still represent an attractive investment opportunity, particularly in light of their slowing economy.